B3Partners/brmo/bgt-loader/README.md

 ## Loading the BGT

-The download service supports loading the entire BGT for the entire continental Netherlands, or selecting only a few feature types (tables) or region(s) using a polygon defined in WKT in the Rijksdriehoekstelsel (RD) coordinate system (EPSG:28992).
+The download service supports loading the entire BGT for the continental Netherlands, or selecting only a few feature types (tables) or region(s) using a polygon defined in WKT in the Rijksdriehoekstelsel (RD) coordinate system (EPSG:28992).